sergio-maldonado/on-JI2006-solution/README.md

 +The Matlab code 'value_functional.m' estimates the functional (eq.
 2 in Maldonado and Uchasara 2019) numerically for any given curve h(x).
 Note that J[h(x)] is computed instead of J[x(h)], with necessary modifications having been made to ensure equivalence.

 +The file 'functionals_comparison.xlsx' summarises the values (in arbitrary units) of the functionals yielded by each curve, including Jenkins and Inman's solution.
 This feeds into table 2 of Maldonado and Uchasara (2019).

++The folder 'profiles' includes the Curves A, B and C for each of the six profiles considered.